/etc/cron.d/certbot: crontab entries for the certbot package

 Securing Access using TLS/SSL Client Certificates

 This tutorial will guide you in setting up authentication using TLS/SSL Client Certificates.
-It is a simple one as it would not delve into details about integration with server-side apps.
-Instead, it simply gives you instructions on how to set up Client Certificate as means to prevent unwanted parties from accessing your website.
+It is a simple one, as it does not delve into details about integration with server-side apps.
+Instead, it simply gives you instructions on how to set up Client Certificates as a means to prevent unwanted parties from accessing your website.

-For example, one such scenario where it may come useful, is limiting access to sensitive things on the server, like phpMyAdmin. phpMyAdmin for example handles sensitive data (such as database authentication) and does in plain HTTP, which may pose several security risks.
-Even if the data would be encrypted, someone with access to the application, might find vulnerabilities in it and exploit the relatively high-privileges it got to compromise the server.
-The solution to this, is also limit who has access to the application at all.
-A possible solution, which I’ve used, is to limit access to only to the local machine and using SSH or a VPN Tunnel to access phpMyAdmin.
+For example, one scenario where it may come in useful is limiting access to sensitive things on the server, like phpMyAdmin. phpMyAdmin, for example, handles sensitive data (such as database authentication) and does so in plain HTTP, which may pose several security risks.
+Even if the data were encrypted, someone with access to the application might find vulnerabilities in it and exploit the relatively high privileges it has to compromise the server.
+The solution to this is to also limit who has access to the application at all.
+A possible solution, which I’ve used, is to limit access only to the local machine and use SSH or a VPN tunnel to access phpMyAdmin.
 A better solution would be to use TLS/SSL Client Certificates.
 They operate on the connection level and provide both encryption and authentication.
-They are easier to setup than VPN tunnels and easier to use.
+They are easier to set up than VPN tunnels and easier to use.

-Note that limiting access based on TLS/SSL Client Certificate can only be done on the sub-domain level, because it happens as part of the connection, before any specific HTTP request can be made.
+Note that limiting access based on a TLS/SSL Client Certificate can only be done on the subdomain level, because it happens as part of the connection, before any specific HTTP request can be made.

-Most of the tutorial is not HTTP server-specific, however the server configuration part relates to Nginx.
-As other servers (such as Lighttpd) use a very similar configuration for Client Certificates, adapting the instruction should be straightforward.
+Most of the tutorial is not HTTP server-specific; however, the server configuration part relates to Nginx.
+As other servers (such as Lighttpd) use a very similar configuration for Client Certificates, adapting the instructions should be straightforward.

 Creating a CA